Fluctuations and first-passage properties of systems of Brownian particles with reset: Introduction

 At long times models A and B approach their NESSs.
-One important difference between these models appears in the hydrodynamic limit, $N\to \infty$.
-Here the steady-state coarse-grained particle density in model B has a compact support, similarly to the Brownian bees model \cite{berestycki2020brownian, berestycki2020free, siboni2021fluctuations}, while model A has an infinite support in this limit.
+A crucial difference between these models appears already in the hydrodynamic limit, $N\to \infty$.
+Here the steady-state coarse-grained particle density in model A has an infinite support, while that in model B has a compact support similarly to the Brownian bees model \cite{berestycki2020brownian, berestycki2020free, siboni2021fluctuations}.
 In model A, a finite system radius, which scales as $\ln N$, appears only when $N$ is finite.
-In models A and B we study stationary fluctuations of the center of mass of the system due to the random character of the Brownian motion and of the resetting events.
-In model B we also study fluctuations of the system's radius in the NESS.
-For model A we determine the exact distribution of the center of mass for any $N$ and also calculate, for $N\gg 1$, the corresponding large deviation function.
-We show that, as in the Brownian bees model \cite{siboni2021fluctuations}, the variance of the center of mass for models A and B scales as $1/N$, while the variance of the radius in model B exhibits an anomalous scaling $(\ln N)/N$.
-The anomaly is intimately related to the $1/f$ noise in the radius autocorrelations.
-We verify our analytical results in Monte Carlo (MC) simulations.
+In models A and B we study stationary fluctuations of the center of mass of the system, and of the system's radius due to the random character of the Brownian motion and of the resetting events.
+For model A we determine exact distributions of these two quantities.
+We show that, as in the Brownian bees model \cite{siboni2021fluctuations}, the variance of the center of mass for models A and B scales as $1/N$.
+The variance of the radius in model A is independent of $N$, whereas in model B it exhibits the same anomalous scaling $(\ln N)/N$ as the variance of the radius in the Brownian bees model.
+This anomalous scaling is intimately related to the $1/f$ noise in the radius autocorrelations, and it originates from the compact support of the hydrodynamic steady state solution.
+Strikingly, the numerical coefficients of the autocorrelation functions of the radius in model B and in the Brownian bees model coincide, which suggests a certain universality of the distribution of the radius in this class of models.

-Finally, we return to the original motivation behind the reset models and study the mean first-passage time to a distant target in model B and in the Brownian bees model.
-We argue that a sharp upper bound for this quantity is determined by a single particle which breaks away from the rest of the particles to reach the target.
-This bound is verified by performing highly efficient weighted-ensemble simulations of model B.
+Finally, we return to the original motivation behind the reset models and study the MFPT to a \emph{distant} target, at $x=L$, in models A and B and the Brownian bees model.
+For model A we employ known single particle results \cite{evans2011diffusion} to obtain an exact asymptotic expression for the MFPT, $\langle T\rangle \simeq (1/N)\,e^L$, where $\langle T\rangle$ is assumed to be large.
+For model B and the Brownian bees model the MFPT is much longer.
+We propose a sharp upper bound for it, determined by repeated attempts of a single breakaway particle to reach the target.
+The resulting MFPT scales exponentially with $\sqrt{N}$, rather than with $N$.
+Therefore, the single-particle evaporation scenario is exponentially more efficient than any macroscopic scenario which involves ${\cal O}(N)$ effective number of particles.
+We verify this bound by performing highly efficient weighted-ensemble simulations of the first passage in model B.